dvidelabs/flatcc/README.md

 ## Status

+Release 0.6.2 (in development) is primarily a bug fix release, refer to CHANGELOG for details.
+Note that for clang debug builds, -fsanitize=undefined has been added and this may require dependent source code to also use that flag to avoid missing linker symbols.
+The feature can be disabled in CMakeLists.txt.

 Release 0.6.1 contains primarily bug fixes and numerous contributions from the community to handle platform edge cases.
 Additionally, pendantic GCC warnings are disabled, relying instead on clang, since GCC